sumit-jaiswal/countries-angular-reactive/README.md

 ### Brief

+### Project Task:
-## Project Task: Implementing Designs from the /design folder.
+Implementing Designs from the /design folder.

 In this project, you will find mobile and desktop designs for both pages.
 The designs are in JPG static format.
 This will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
 This should help train your eye to perceive differences in spacings and sizes.
 Feel free to use any component libraries you may need.

 There are no assets for this challenge, as the country flags will be pulled from the [REST Countries API](https://restcountries.com/#api-endpoints-v2) and you can use an icon font library for the icons.

-## Here users should be able to:

--   See all countries from the API on the homepage
--   Search for a country using an `input` field
--   Filter countries by region
--   Sort countries by population: most -> less
--   Click on a country to see more detailed information on a separate page
--   Click through to the border countries on the detail page

 ### License: